elite159844/tommieblogwebsite/src/content/blog/Optimizing-Windows-10.md

 description: Optimize your pc for gaming
 ---

 There are many things you can do to make your performance of your pc better.
 Using these tweaks that i have provided will improve performance in games and reduce your input delay.
+Also also thing that i wanna mention is that this isn't some magic optimization that will boost your fps by 10000, this is simply just to help reduce input lag and slighlty boost your fps.

 ## Customizing Nvidia Control Panel